catdad/fair-compare/README.md

 # 🎡 fair compare

-> You know... it's okay
+> You know... it's just okay

 Simple and easy comparison of images and text across whole directories, with no confusing frills.